codeblizz/frudge/README.md

 - Json-placeholder for API Consumption.

 ### "To run Frontend - Client"
-Make sure to type this on your console "cd client" and then run "npm install" to install all dependencies before running "npm start" which starts the  react dev server.
-This will automatically open your default browser and run the app on http:\\localhost:3000
+Make sure to type this on your MAC terminal - "cd client" and click enter, then type "npm install" and enter to install all dependencies and finally type "npm start" and enter to starts the react dev server locally on your machine.
+This will automatically open your default browser and run the app on http://localhost:3000.

 ## Browser Support
 Compatible with every evergreen browser.